Helping fathers build structure and stability during divorce.

 I am Scott Superfine.
 I write about discipline, structure, and leadership during divorce.
 If you want stability instead of chaos, join the weekly note.

-New note every Sunday evening.
+New note every Sunday.

 Entrepreneur.
 Father of three.
 Building stability in real time.